csning1998/iac-kubeadm-deployment/README.md

       -  Based on `master_ip_list` and `worker_ip_list` defined in `terraform/terraform.tfvars`, Terraform calculates the number of nodes that need to be created.
       -  Using the `vmrun` clone command, it quickly replicates multiple virtual machine instances from the `*.vmx` template created by Packer.
       -  Using `remote-exec`, it executes Shell commands on each node to configure static IP addresses, hostnames, and other network settings.
-      -  Based on `master_ip_list` and `worker_ip_list` defined in `terraform/terraform.tfvars`, Terraform calculates the number of nodes that need to be created.
-      -  Using the `vmrun` clone command, it quickly replicates multiple virtual machine instances from the `*.vmx` template created by Packer.
-      -  Using `remote-exec`, it executes Shell commands on each node to configure static IP addresses, hostnames, and other network settings.

    -  **Cluster Configuration (Stage II)**:
-      -  Once all nodes are ready, Terraform dynamically generates `ansible/inventory.yaml` list file.
-      -  Then, Terraform invokes Ansible to execute the `ansible/playbooks/10-provision-cluster.yaml` Playbook to complete the initialization of the Kubernetes cluster.
       -  Once all nodes are ready, Terraform dynamically generates `ansible/inventory.yaml` list file.
       -  Then, Terraform invokes Ansible to execute the `ansible/playbooks/10-provision-cluster.yaml` Playbook to complete the initialization of the Kubernetes cluster.